ldamon/lydia-blog/content/about/index.md

 I'm a designer who dabbles in comedy, writing and art.

-{% image "./standup2.png", "A collage of pictures of me doing standup" %}
+{% image "./standup_me.png", "A collage of pictures of me doing standup" %}
-<small>That one time I got booked.</small>
+<small>"You see the thing about stuff is..".</small>

 </br>
 </br>